Changes To The South Australian Succession Act

 Appointing A Testamentary Guardian

-Become your kids Guardian Angel.
-Appointing a Testamentary Guardian in your will enables you to have control over who you want to make decisions on your behalf if you are no longer able to look after your children.
-Like many parents, my kids are my world.
-I was lucky enough to get five of them, […]
+Appointing a Testamentary Guardian in your will means you have control over who makes decisions on your behalf if you are no longer able to look after your children.
+Like every parent I know, my kids are my world.
+I was lucky enough to get five of them, in two batches.
+In 1998, my daughter Lily was born two weeks shy of my 21st birthday – a nine-pound four-ounce bundle of perfection.
+Oliver arrived two […]

 Fiona Shilton Estate Lawyer Wills Adelaide